LarsTinnefeld/Homepage_experiment_testing/README.md

-# A/B Testing Case study: Homepage Experiment
+# A/B Testing Case Study: Homepage Experiment
 **A test process to analyze the impact of an experiment.**

 By Lars Tinnefeld, 2021-01-23